lamhydro/phydraulics/README.md

 2. **Serial pipes**: This system is made up by diferent pipes conected one after one.
 The geometrical and physical characteristics are diferent for each pipe.
 There are outflows at the end of each pipe.

+3. **Porous pipes**: This system is made up by a pipe that discharge water per unit length.
+It is very common in irrigation systems and the problem here is to calculate the energy loss through the pipe.

-3. **Parallel pipes**: This system is composed for usually 2 or seldom more pipes conected in parallel between two nodes.
+4. **Parallel pipes**: This system is composed for usually 2 or seldom more pipes conected in parallel between two nodes.
 The geometrical and physical characteristics are usually diferent for each pipe.

-4. **Open pipe network**: This is a system of reservoir conected by pipes and nodes.
+5. **Open pipe network**: This is a system of reservoir conected by pipes and nodes.
 Usually, there is a reservoir that supply to downstream reservoir throuthg the pipes.
 Sometimes there are outflow at the nodes.

 ## Structure